orchestrated-io/autonomous-identification/README.md

 	* Copy the sample file: `cp config/env.list.sample config/env.list`
 	* Edit `config/env.list` and enter the correct values for each of the environment variables
 	* The `NPM_TOKEN` and `NPM_SCOPE` variables can be left blank when not using a private NPM repository for the auto-id keys
-1. Running the container: The basic run command is `docker run -env-file config/env.list auto-id`
+1. Running the container: The basic run command is `docker run --env-file config/env.list auto-id`
 	* Deploy the service: `ACTION=deploy`
 	* Run a simple test: `ACTION=test`.
 Update `CREDENTIAL_SOURCE` if you want to use a secret name other than the default.
 	* Rotate the entropy file and server key pair: `ACTION=rotate-keys`